yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 ---
 # Up-to-date Magento 2 overview
 - Mage-OS or Magento Open Source or Adobe Commerce
--
+- Luma or Hyvä or PWA Studio or ScandiPWA or Breeze
-- Composer, strict typing, Hyvä, Magewire
+- Composer, strict typing, Magewire, testing
 - Strange core decisions, bad extensions

 ---
 # Tips for a better stack
 - Less JS & CSS (like with Hyvä or a PWA)
-- Use composer replacements to skin down
+- Use composer replacements to skin down Magento
 - Dive into Magewire because it is fun
+- Carefully choose your 3rd party extensions
+- Carefully choose to build it your own or not

 ---
 # Magento community news